wrench-project/pmbs2025_calibration_casestudy2_reproducibility/README.md

 ---

 ## Environment Setup

-We have provided a Dockerfile in the root directory with all the necessary software installed.
+A `Dockerfile` is provided in the root directory to build a Docker image that has all the necessary software installed.

 In particular the Docker image will include:
 - [SimGrid 4.0](https://framagit.org/simgrid/simgrid/)